 What will Rishi Sunak as prime minister mean for the climate?

 Liz Truss was accused of presiding over an ‘attack on nature’.
-Now all eyes turn to her successor
+Now all eyes are on her successor

 Liz Truss was accused of launching the biggest “attack on nature” in a generation in her short stint as prime minister.